A-l-gamer/ECMWF-Graphical-Data-Visualisation/README.md

 The tool should guide you in converting the .grib file into a .json file, which will be stored in the same file as the GribToJson python converter.

-NB: Because both the converter and blender later expect files to be in the same directory as them, please keep all of the files inculded and produced by this tool in the same folder.
+> NB: Because both the converter and blender later expect files to be in the same directory as them, please keep all of the files inculded and produced by this tool in the same folder.

 ## Using Json to Display the Data
 Once a suitable .json file is sourced, you can now open blender to display the data from the json file.

-NB: For each point plotted, a new object and a new material are formed.
+> NB: For each point plotted, a new object and a new material are formed.
 Thus, please be mindful that the process may take a while, especially if the nuumber of points is in the thousands.

 When blender is opened, there is a chance of the earth not recocnising the texture and looking something like this:
 <img width="1024" alt="Screenshot 2022-07-05 at 14 00 16" src="https://user-images.githubusercontent.com/79207038/177334346-6733b56b-7462-4f4c-8a88-dfa12037c13c.png">

-If that is the case, the fix is to re-assign the texture.
-This can be done by:
+If that is the case, the fix is to re-assign the texture:
-> Going to the Shading Tab;
+1. Go to the Shading Tab;
-> Selecting the earth through the Scene Collection;
+2. Select the earth through the Scene Collection;
-> Clicking the folder icon in the Image Texture node;
+3. Click the folder icon in the Image Texture node;
-> Going to the BlendersTextures folder in the ECMWF Blender Grib Visualisation folder;
+4. Go to the BlendersTextures folder in the ECMWF Blender Grib Visualisation folder;
-> Selecting either image.
+5. Select either image.
 Both images are the same, one was just colour adjusted.

 <img width="1920" alt="Screenshot 2022-07-05 at 14 11 00" src="https://user-images.githubusercontent.com/79207038/177340059-4802cff0-3ff0-4a65-a0c2-8d39df07baf2.png">